Making Art

 I can work tirelessly on a painting and love it one day, but find fault with it the next.
 I sometimes paint for weeks on end in what I can only describe as a kind of wandering experience.
 During the process, I am in deep dialogue with my own questions.
 Despite the long stretches of uncertainty, I find it essential to trust the emerging and unfolding process.

-To me, being an artist is an embodied expression, a response to the experience of being alive, and is unique to the way that artist is learning to be in the world.
-I am one who has plumbed the depths of my psyche in order to know myself more completely.
-My art points to archetypal aspects of a seldom undertaken initiatory journey through which one learns to shed, like the caterpillar, their first skin in life so to be transformed by the mysterious forces of “the truth at the center of the image you were born with”, to quote the poet, David Whyte.
+To me, being an artist is an embodied expression, a response to the experience of being alive, and is unique to the way each artist is learning to be in the world.
+I am one who plumbs the depths of my psyche in order to know myself more completely.
+My art points to archetypal aspects of the intrapsychic journey through which one learns to shed, like the caterpillar, their first skin in life so to be transformed by the mysterious forces of “the truth at the center of the image you were born with”, to quote the poet, David Whyte.

-Over the course of my life, I have been learning what is most important to me: making art is a sacred conversation with life.
+Over the course of my life, I have been learning what is most important to me.
+Making art has become, for me, a sacred conversation with life.